 There are three different parts to testing for gradient handling: the photo, the standard deviation, and the color depth.
 We use a photo taken to measure the standard deviation of the colors to the test pattern to objectively measure the gradient handling.
 The color depth tells us which type of signal it accepts, 10-bit or 8-bit.

 Our picture test captures the appearance of gradients on a TV’s screen.
-This is meant to give you an idea of how well the TV can display slight differences in color, with worse reproduction taking the form of bands of color in the image.
-Note that because this photo's appearance is limited by the color capabilities of your computer, screen, browser, and even the type of file used to save the image, banding that is noticeable in person may not be as apparent in the image.
+This is to give you an idea of how well the TV can display shades of similar color, with worse reproduction taking the form of bands of color in the image.
+Because this photo's appearance is limited by the color capabilities of your computer, screen, browser, and even the type of file used to save the image, banding that is noticeable in person may not be as apparent in the image.
 You may also see banding in the photo caused by your display, but it's not actually there on the TV.

 Therefore, if you see lots of banding in a gradient, it means one of three things:

 With a high bit-depth signal played on a TV that supports it, more information is used to determine which colors are displayed.
 This allows the TV to differentiate between similar colors more easily and thereby minimize banding.

 As mentioned above, the processor affects the banding.
 Sony TVs are known for their exceptional gradient handling (at the time of writing, 7 of our 8 best TVs for gradient handling are from Sony), mainly because their processor is better at gradient handling than the competition.
 Also, higher-end TVs tend to have better gradient handling because they have superior processing than lower-end options.

 There are two kinds of dithering, both of which can simulate the reproduction of colors: